Evolution 4 CNC Frequently Asked Questions

-What operating systems can the E4 CNC router use?
+What operating systems can the Evolution 4 CNC router use?

-The E4 comes with an Arduino based microprocessor using grbl that is connected thru a communications port thru a USB connection.
+The Evolution 4 comes with an Arduino based microprocessor using grbl that is connected thru a communications port thru a USB connection.
 We recommend the Universal Gcode Sender Platform Version which is a Java-based software that will run on Windows, OSX, Linux, and Raspberry Pi.

-Can the E4 be run from a laptop?
+Can the Evolution 4 be run from a laptop?
 If so what kind of port is needed on the laptop?

-What bits, or bit sets, on Amazon would you recommend for this?
+What bits, or bit sets would you recommend for this?

-The E4 CNC router DeWalt spindle comes with a 1/8" and 1/4" collets.
+Our CNC router spindles comes with a 1/4" collet.
 Straight, vee and rounded bits will all work.
 They need to have a 1/4" or 1/8" shaft size.
-Search Amazon for “1/8" in router bits” or “1/4" router bits” and select the bits for the material you plan to use.
-Small end mills will also work.
+Search online stores for CNC router bits and select the bits for the material you plan to use.

-What software will I need to buy to run the E4?
+What software will I need to buy to run the Evolution 4?

 There are several choices of software.
 Most of them are open source and are free.
 The one I am currently using is the Universal G-code Sender (UGS).
 The firmware loaded on the microprocessor is also open source and is named grbl.
-There is lots of information on the internet about grbl I suggest using the search terms “Using grbl.”
+There is information on the internet about grbl, I suggest using the search terms “Using grbl.”

-The E4 CNC router, is like most CNC machines, as it uses g-code files.
+The Evolution 4 CNC router is like most CNC machines as it uses g-code files.
 The g-code files are text files that can be computer generated or written by hand.
 There are several open sourced software packages that generate g-code.

 You will need a computer with a free USB.
-Once you download the software, discussed above, to generate and interpret the g-code, you will be ready to create your projects with the E3 CNC Engraver.
+Once you download the software, discussed above, to generate and interpret the g-code, you will be ready to create your projects with the Evolution 4 CNC Router.

 How thick of wood can it cut through?

-The E4 CNC router gantry height from the table is 3.3".
-The maximum height from the bottom of the DeWalt collet from the table is 4.5".
+The Evolution 4 CNC router gantry height from the table is 3.3".
+The maximum height from the bottom of the Makita collet from the table is 4.5".
 Without a tool change, you would be able to cut 1.2" into a 3.3" thick stock or cut all the way thru a 2.25" (or less) thick stock.
 With tool changes, you would be able to cut thru a 3.3" thick stock.

 Calculations for the answer.